Guide to Electrical Plugs &

 Lists: C, E, F, G

-The official IEC database corrected Rwanda's listing in 2025 to types C, E, F, and G, removing the erroneous Type J. Type F (Schuko) is included but is uncommon in practice.
+The official IEC database corrected Rwanda's listing in 2025 to types C, E, F, and G, removing Type J from Rwanda's listing.
+Some databases list Type F because Type E and Type F are often grouped together in European plug-compatibility data; that does not mean Rwanda commonly has Type F Schuko wall sockets.

 Accessed: April 2026